dkarthe/webjeda-blog/_posts/2016-04-27-jekyll-speed.md

 So in the place of ``src`` attribute in a ``<img>`` tag, you can use this data URI which doesn't make a request for the image as it is the image available right there.
 But, these base-64 codes are lengthy!
 It is hard to handle anything lenghthy while coding.
 Remember, this will not reduce the file size of the image.
 And be cautious not to remove even single character out of the URI.

-I was worried that this URI format image will not be cached but my Chrome browser saves it in the cache.
+I was worried that the data URI format image will not be cached but my Chrome browser saves it in the cache.
 Let me know if you think it doesn't.

 Currently, I have replaced small images with data-URI and saved some http requests.
 Use it and let me know whether it helped your website to load faster.